Back to blog

 Key protections include:

-• Breaks and safety first: No quota can prevent lawful meal/rest periods, bathroom use (including travel time), or compliance with health/safety rules.
+• Breaks and safety first: No quota can prevent lawful meal/rest periods, bathroom use (including reasonable travel time), or compliance with health/safety rules.

 • Anti-retaliation: You cannot be disciplined or fired solely for failing to meet an undisclosed standard or one that violates breaks/safety rules.
 Complaints are protected.
+Effective June 1, 2025, retaliation protections also cover complaints about the new injury reduction program.

 The law does not ban quotas—it demands transparency and fairness.